charlieM7/charliem7.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: # Add your affiliations, address, and contact information here
+subtitle: M.Sc.
+Computer Science, AI and Robotics | McGill University

 profile:
   align: left
-  image: prof_pic.jpg
+  image: charlie3.jpeg
   image_circular: false # crops the image to make it circular
   more_info: